Lambda architecture: Speed layer

 The speed layer processes data streams in real time and without the requirements of fix-ups or completeness.
 This layer sacrifices throughput as it aims to minimize latency by providing real-time views into the most recent data.
 Essentially, the speed layer is responsible for filling the "gap" caused by the batch layer's lag in providing views based on the most recent data.
 This layer's views may not be as accurate or complete as the ones eventually produced by the batch layer, but they are available almost immediately after data is received, and can be replaced when the batch layer's views for the same data become available.

-Stream-processing technologies typically used in this layer include Apache Kafka, Amazon Kinesis, Apache Storm, SQLstream, Apache Samza, Apache Spark, Azure Stream Analytics.
+Stream-processing technologies typically used in this layer include Apache Kafka, Amazon Kinesis, Apache Storm, SQLstream, Apache Samza, Apache Spark, Azure Stream Analytics, Apache Flink.
 Output is typically stored on fast NoSQL databases., or as a commit log.

 Serving layer

 Output from the batch and speed layers are stored in the serving layer, which responds to ad-hoc queries by returning precomputed views or building views from the processed data.

-Examples of technologies used in the serving layer include Druid, which provides a single cluster to handle output from both layers.
+Examples of technologies used in the serving layer include Apache Druid, Apache Pinot, ClickHouse and Tinybird which provide a single platform to handle output from both layers.
 Dedicated stores used in the serving layer include Apache Cassandra, Apache HBase, Azure Cosmos DB, MongoDB, VoltDB or Elasticsearch for speed-layer output, and Elephant DB, Apache Impala, SAP HANA or Apache Hive for batch-layer output.